How Does Stress Affect the Body? Even Daily Hassles May Hurt Your Health

 It's a fair question for any of us: How does stress affect the body?
 The answer: Multiple ways, ranging from chronic headaches to joint pain to psoriasis.
 Our author has advice to help you avoid "sweating the small stuff."

-Have you ever been on your way home from work and gotten stuck in the worst traffic imaginable?
+Have you ever been on your way home from work and found yourself stuck in the worst traffic imaginable?
 Does your kitchen sink seem to continuously find new ways to leak, no matter how many times you try to fix it?
 Do you get completely agitated when you can’t, for the life of you, find the rosemary in the spice cabinet?
 These sorts of daily, common problems affect all of us, and they are hard (if not impossible) to avoid.
 But how does stress affect the body, and what can we do about it?

 Chronic Stress vs. Daily Hassles

 Stress can come in many forms.
 Stressful life events include things like divorce, death of a loved one, or losing your job.
 Chronic stress involves ongoing problems such as living in poverty, a troubled marriage, or working a difficult job.
 Daily hassles are minor in comparison, and consist of things like family arguments, lost keys, or household repairs.

 Numerous studies have examined the effect of chronic stress on health.
 Not surprisingly, chronic stress is associated with an increased risk of cardiovascular disease, chronic health issues, and mortality.
 But do daily stressors, which seem so minor in comparison, have the same effects?

 Don’t Sweat the Small Stuff

 Although daily stressors are indeed less severe than chronic stressors or stressful life events, they are still associated with the same negative effects on physical health.
 In fact, people report fewer physical symptoms and higher levels of overall health on stressor-free days compared to days in which daily hassles are experienced.